Booooooomy/Booooooomy.github.io/_pages/about.md

     <li>In 2018, I'm working at California Institute of Technology(Caltech) starting from summer 2018 as a part-time software engineer in Mars Habitat Project supported by NASA.
 I'm developing a software that operates on the robot arm that builds our model house.
 After the prototype of our house is completely built and if we get a final confirm by NASA, it would be sent to Mars and built on it.
 We're using *Python on Linux Ubuntu platform with Gazebo plugin and MoveIt*!</li>
 </ul>

-I'm also a semi-professional soccer player.
+<p>I'm also a semi-professional soccer player.
 I've been palying for all schools that I attended ever since back in elementary school.
 I play winger and attacking midfielder.
 I love pick-up games so do not hesitate to hit me if you play soccer near westwood!
-I will be there unless I have another computer programming project LOL
+I will be there unless I have another computer programming project LOL<p/>

-I play the piano.
+<p>I play the piano.
 My 2 favorite pieces of music to play are Chopin's Fantaisie Impromptu Op.66 and Yuki Kuramoto's Lake Louise.
 I play the cello.
 I'm not a good cellist, I'd been learning it only for about 3 years, but the sound of Cello always relieves me so I want to keep learning it if time permits.
 I'm a passionate traveller.
 The number of countries that I have visited are only 4, but I used to go  short trips that are no longer than 3, 4 days maaaany times during weekends.
 Especially, for the last 3 years, my family and I covered lots and lots of places in the U.S. and Canada.
-The posts about big trips are on 'Travelling' section on my blog.
+The posts about big trips are on 'Travelling' section on my blog.<p/>

 If you want to get in touch, feel free to DM me via instagram or just send e-mail to me.